Don't let mainstream engineers fool you. They are not as smart when it comes to the aeronautical science debate as they think.

 But you might be shocked to learn that most transport movements in ancient times weren't powered by this fuel - or anything like it.

-In fact there is absolutely no recommended daily intake for kerosene-based aviation fuel.
+In fact there is absolutely no requirement for kerosene-based aviation fuel.
 At all.
 Let me say that again; there is no such thing as a kerosene deficiency.

 Of course you won't hear this from mainstream engineers.
-They learned all their engineering from textbooks and just aren't up with the latest science.
+They learned all their engineering from textbooks and university professors, and just aren't up with the latest science.

 You might also be surprised to know that A-1 Jet fuel not only is not the most efficient way to power turboprop engines, but that it also causes concrete cancer.